Pedro Cieza de León: Later life and the fate of his writings

+These three books were published in the 19th century, and it is unknown whether the author completed the last two: "War in Huarino" and "War in Jaquihaguana".
+The manuscripts of the last two books have not been found.

+Pedro Cieza de León's historical works led the historian Raúl Porras to coin him the phrase: "the premier chronicler of the Indies."

 Significance

 Though his works are historical and narrate the events of the Spanish conquest of Peru and the civil wars among the Spaniards, much of their importance lies in his detailed descriptions of geography, ethnography, flora and fauna.
 He was the first European to describe some native Peruvian animal species and vegetables.